 - Report repair and maintenance issues to the landlord promptly.

-Landlords’ Rights & Responsibilities in Washington
+Landlords’ Rights & Responsibilities

 - Evict tenants who violate the terms of their lease or rental agreement, such as causing damage exceeding normal wear and tear.